basho/basho_docs/source/languages/en/riak/ops/building/installing/aws-marketplace.md

 You will need need to launch at least 3 instances to form a Riak cluster.
 When the instances have been provisioned and the security group is configured you can connect to them using SSH or PuTTY as the ec2-user.

- You can find more information on connecting to an instance on the official [Amazon EC2 instance guide] (http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
+You can find more information on connecting to an instance on the official [Amazon EC2 instance guide](http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/AccessingInstances.html).

+<div class="note">The following clustering setup will *not* be resilient to instance restarts unless deployed in Amazon VPC.</div>

 1. On the first node obtain the internal IP address: